tariqkhan-co-uk/TabaKordion/README.md

 #### [src/](https://github.com/tariqkhan-co-uk/TabaKordion/tree/master/src)

 Contains the TabaKordion plugin JavaScript file.
 This file may not be Production ready and may contain incomplete development code.
+Please use the version in the dist folder for anything and everything.

 #### [CONTRIBUTING.md](https://github.com/tariqkhan-co-uk/TabaKordion/blob/master/CONTRIBUTING.md)